College Betting Rules By State

 West Virginia

-No wagering on college player props.
+No restrictions on college sports.

 Wisconsin